The living, queryable map of your infrastructure.

 entity_historytimeline of an entity, with audit view

-recent_changeswhat changed in a window, incl. structural
+recent_changeswhat changed in a window, budgeted + digested

 describe_schemasummary + per-type counts to orient the model